 The Internet has become a significant part of the sales process in the automotive industry.
-Customers are using the Internet for vehicle price comparisons and related finance and insurance services, which may further reduce margins for new and used vehicles and profits related to the finance and insurance services and products that we provide.
-If we are unable to optimize our online presence to attract customers to our own on-line channels, and, in turn, to our stores, our business, financial condition, results of operations, and cash flows could be materially adversely affected.
+Customers are using the Internet for vehicle price comparisons and related finance and insurance services, which may further reduce margins for new and used vehicles and profits related to the finance and insurance services and products that AutoCanada provides.
+If AutoCanada is unable to optimize its online presence to attract customers to its own online channels, and, in turn, to its stores, its business, financial condition, results of operations and cash flows could be materially adversely affected.